eanplatter/Semantic-UI-React/.github/CONTRIBUTING.md

 git clone git@github.com:<your-user>/Semantic-UI-React.git
 cd Semantic-UI-React
 npm install

+// or if you are using Yarn
+yarn install
 ```

 Add our repo as a git remote so you can pull/rebase your fork with our latest updates: